 Marion B. Sulzberger, MD, Memorial Award and Lectureship

 In 1983, Mr. Murray Gruber established a lectureship to be administered by the AAD.
+There is also a separate grant from the Sulzberger Institute for Dermatologic Education.

 Award: The selected lecturer will receive a cash award of $10,000 and present a lecture during the Plenary session at the Academy's Annual Meeting.